- Home

 Occupational therapist

-- helps you manage the physical aspects of daily activities, such as walking, bathing, and getting into and out of bed and chairs
+- helps manage physical aspects of daily activities, such as walking, bathing, getting in and out of bed and chairs.
+Shows carers the best way to move you or help you sit or stand

-- organises equipment hire or modifications to your home to make it safer and more accessible (e.g. handrails, shower chair)
+- suggests physical aids to help you move around and maintain independence, such as a toilet seat raiser, walking frame or pressure-relieving cushions.
+Organises equipment hire or home modifications to make it safer and more accessible (e.g. handrails, shower chair)

-- helps you prioritise your daily activities to conserve your energy for important tasks
+- helps you prioritise activities to conserve energy for important tasks

 Dietitian